The modularity of elliptic curves over all but finitely many totally real fields of degree 5: Methods of calculation

 \subsection{Acknowledgements}

 The work of Y.I. was supported by JSPS KAKENHI Grant Number 21K13773.
 The work of T.I. was supported by JSPS KAKENHI Grant Number 21H00973.
 The work of Y.I. and T.I. was supported by JSPS KAKENHI Grant Number 21K18577.
 The work of S.Y. was supported by JSPS KAKENHI Grant Number 19K14514.
 The authors of this paper would like to thank Masao Oi and Masataka Chida for invaluable discussions on modular forms and the Mordell--Weil groups.
+The authors would also like to thank the referees for reading the first draft of this paper carefully and giving helpful comments and suggestions.
 The results of this paper cannot be obtained without use of \textit{the L-functions and modular forms database (LMFDB)} \cite{LMFDB}.
 The authors would like to thank all the people working for this wonderful database.